After Living Dozens Of Lives, Leading Stuntwoman Mimi Lesseos Has Lessons To Offer

 To start, she's just written a memoir called Break the Chain: Reach For The Heavens and she's shopping around a 12-part reality show, America's Superwoman: Next Action Diva in which aspiring action stars learn how to take a fall and a punch.

-NPR's Ian Stewart Lynn Kim produced the audio version of this story.
+NPR's Ian Stewart produced the audio version of this story.
 Emma Bowman adapted the story for Web.